10 Easy Ways To Lower Your Insurance Premiums

 4. Assess your needs

-There is such a thing as being over-insured.
+There is such a thing as over-insurance.
 For example cars are insured at market value whereas house contents are insured for their replacement value.
 So if your vehicle is old and not worth much then it is best to opt for fire, accident and third-party cover only.

 5. Re-assess yearly

 In line with the point above, your car will depreciate over time so you can adjust the insured value of your vehicle every year and reduce premiums.
-Experts advise you to update your policy at least once a year to make sure all household contents and car accessories are fully insured.
+Experts advise you to update your policy at least once a year to make sure all household contents and car accessories have full cover.

 6. Get professional advice